Bell, book, and candle: Ritual

 After this recitation the priests would respond: Fiat, fiat, fiat ("So be it!
 So be it!
-So be it!")
+So be it!").
 The bishop would then ring a bell, close a holy book, and he and the assisting priests would snuff out their candles by dashing them to the ground.
-However, the rite of anathema as described in the Pontificale Romanum only prescribes that the candles be dashed to the ground.
-After the ritual, written notices would be sent to the neighbouring bishops and priests to report that the target had been anathematized and why, so that they and their constituents would hold no communication with the target.
+However, the rite of anathema described in the Pontificale Romanum calls only for the candles to be dashed to the ground.
+After the ritual, written notices would be sent to the neighbouring bishops and priests reporting that the target had been anathematized and why he had been anathematized; subsequently the bishops' and priests' constituents would hold no communication with the target.

-This form of excommunication was inflicted on Robert II of France by Pope Gregory V for his marriage to Bertha of Burgundy in the year 996, because Bertha was his cousin.
+This form of excommunication was inflicted on Robert II of France by Pope Gregory V for his marriage to Bertha of Burgundy in the year 996, because Bertha was his second cousin.
 He was later reconciled with the Church after negotiations with Gregory's successor Pope Silvester II.